Hearst Enterprise Reporting Winners Named

 NEWS RELEASE

-The William Randolph Hearst Foundation has announced the twelve college photojournalism students who have been selected as semi-finalists in the 52nd annual Hearst Journalism Awards Program.
-They are the top winners in the two 2011-2012 photo competitions and two finalists with the highest scores earned from multiple placements in the competitions:
+The William Randolph Hearst Foundation has announced the five college multimedia students who have been selected as finalists in the 52nd annual Hearst Journalism Awards Program.
+They are the winners of multimedia competition I – Features, multimedia competition II – The Human Condition and multimedia competition III – News, plus two students with the high score from those competitions.

-These twelve winners, whose work was selected from 146 entries, will submit additional photo portfolios for the semi-final round of judging.
-The judges will evaluate the portfolios and select six finalists to participate in the program’s National Championship held June 4 – 8, 2012 in San Francisco.
-During the Championship, the six photo finalists along with eight writing, five radio, five television and five multimedia finalists will complete spot news assignments, vying for additional scholarship awards of up to $5,000.
+These five winners, whose work was selected from 142 entries submitted from 49 schools, will participate in the Hearst Journalism Awards Program’s National Championships held June 4 – 8, 2012 in San Francisco.
+During the Championship, the multimedia finalists along with finalists in writing, radio, television photojournalism will complete spot news assignments, vying for additional scholarship awards of up to $5,000.

 There are 106 universities with accredited undergraduate journalism schools eligible to participate in the Hearst Journalism Awards Program.
 The Journalism Awards Program added photojournalism to the competition in 1970, and is funded and administered by the William Randolph Hearst Foundation.
 The program awards up to $500,000 a year in scholarships, grants and stipends, and takes place under the auspices of the Association of Schools of Journalism and Mass Communication.